ttsiodras/condition-decision-mcdc/README.md

-Read the following, keeping these in mind:
+Read the following, keeping in mind that in terms of this discussion...

-- Statement is a complete line of code
+- Any program is basically a series of *statements*; instructing the code to perform any [of a list of actions](https://msdn.microsoft.com/en-us/library/015az3wz.aspx).

-- Conditions and decisions: inside...
+- As for conditions and decisions, inside this `if`'s expression...

 ```c
     if (a > 1 && b == 0) {
 ```

-...the `a > 1` part is a condition - i.e. a part of a decision (which in this case is comprised of two conditions).
+...the `a > 1` part is a *condition* - i.e. a part of the if's *decision* (which in this case is comprised of two conditions).

-- Branch (at least in terms of the discussion that follows - i.e. in terms of what GCOV describes as a branch) is a condition being checked at object code level.
-A branch therefore exists at any instruction like `ble` (branch if less or equal, etc)
+- Finally, *branch* (at least in terms of the discussion that follows - i.e. in terms of what GCOV describes as a branch) is a condition being checked at object code level.
+A branch therefore exists at any instruction like `ble` (branch if less or equal on SPARCs) or `jnz` (jump if not zero on x86) etc.

 Given the context above...